SlapDrone/warp-lane/warp-lane-ng-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

+The web client can be ran as a docker container.
+Run the start-web-client.sh script to build and run the web server using docker compose.

 To run the commands below you first need to install node.js on your system and then install the packages required for this angular app by calling `npm install` from this directory.

 On Arch Linux, `npm` is available via pacman: